-In a separate analysis on the correlation between symptoms and seropositivity at a given visit, reporting tiredness (OR, 3.4 [95% CI, 1.3-8.6]; unadjusted P = .01; aOR, 4.1 [1.5-10.7]; P = .005) or fever (OR, 3.8 [1.2-12.1], unadjusted P = .03; aOR, 5.2 [1.6-17.1]; P = .007) during the 2 weeks preceding the visit were associated with SARS-CoV-2 seropositivity in both unadjusted and adjusted analysis (Figure 5 and Supplementary Figure 6).The strength of the serological response to endemic HCoVs did not appear to modulate the odds of SARS-CoV-2 infection; among individuals whose first available sample was seronegative for SARS-CoV-2, we did not observe any association between the strength of response to endemic HCoVs in the first sample with SARS-CoV-2 seropositivity of the subsequent sample (Supplementary Figure 7).
+In a separate analysis on the correlation between symptoms and seropositivity at a given visit, reporting tiredness (OR 3.4, 95% CI 1.3-8.6, unadjusted p=0.0115; aOR 4.1, 95% CI 1.5-10.7, p=0.0045) and fever (OR 3.8, 95% CI 1.2-12.1, unadjusted p=0.0252; aOR 5.2, 95% CI 1.6-17.1, p=0.0069) during the two weeks preceding the visit were associated with SARS-CoV-2 seropositivity in both unadjusted and adjusted analysis (Figures 5, S6).

-A sensitivity analysis to address potential masking of endemic HCoV protectiveness against SARS-CoV-2 infection by false-negative SARS-CoV-2 diagnoses for the first sample in the case of recent infection did not yield altered results (Supplementary Figure 8).
-Similarly, plotting the distribution of serological responses to each endemic HCoV within samples from the first visit did not indicate discernible differences between individuals whose subsequent sample was seronegative for SARS-CoV-2 and those whose subsequent sample was seropositive (Supplementary Figure 7).
+The strength of the serological response to endemic HCoVs did not appear to modulate the odds of SARS-CoV-2 infection, as among individuals whose first available sample was seronegative for SARS-CoV-2, we did not observe any association between the strength of response to endemic HCoVs in the first sample with SARS-CoV-2 seropositivity of the subsequent sample (Figure S7).
+A sensitivity analysis to address potential masking of HCoV protectiveness against SARS-CoV-2 infection by false negative SARS-CoV-2 diagnoses for the first sample in the case of recent infection did not yield altered results (Figure S8).
+Similarly, plotting the distribution of serological responses to each endemic HCoVs within samples from the first visit did not indicate discernible differences between individuals whose subsequent sample was seronegative versus seropositive for SARS-CoV-2 (Figure S7).